mdbdba/go-rpg.dnd_5e_character/README.md

-# go-rpg.dnd_5e_character
+# go_rpg_dnd_5e_character
-dnd 5e character generator and utililities for the go-rpg collection
+dnd 5e character generator and utilities for the go-rpg collection